neondatabase/website/content/docs/guides/read-replica-guide.md

 For information about obtaining the required `project_id` parameter for this command, refer to [Get endpoints](https://api-docs.neon.tech/reference/listprojectendpoints), in the _Neon API reference_.
 For information about obtaining an Neon API key, see [Create an API key](/docs/manage/api-keys#create-an-api-key).

-In the response body for this method, read replica compute endpoints are identified by the `type` value, which is `read_only`.
+In the response body for this method, read replica computes are identified by the `type` value, which is `read_only`.
 </TabItem>

 </Tabs>